-The adoption of RAD focuses on reducing the duration of planning and emphasizing prototype and development.
+The adoption of RAD focuses on reducing the duration of planning and emphasizing prototypes and development.
 For an organization opting for Rapid application development services, using the right blend of tools and automation are two crucial aspects of the process.
 The four main stages of adoption of Rapid Application Development include,

 a.
 Planning the requirements

-Rather than starting with the prototype or a blueprint, the RAD model requires a deeper discussion on the requirements of the software users as well as the team members.
+Rather than starting with the prototype or a blueprint, the RAD model requires a deeper discussion of the requirements of the software users as well as the team members.
 The requirements of the project, goals, and approvals for each stage are considered within the thorough communication process.

 b.
-Prototype, refine and test
+Prototype, refine, and test

-This is the part of development where the user design is built through customisable software development.
+This is part of development where the user design is built through customizable software development.
 A constant cycle of testing and refining based on customer expectations is done such that the prototype meets customer needs and is free from bugs and errors.
 A satisfactory design is obtained through constant tweaking and redesigning.

 c.
 Rapid construction